lionseal/backend-challenge/COMMENTS.md

 4. done, added cycle dependency detection

 Note: added new workflow for testing cyclic dependencies, endpoint could be updated to accept workflow name...

+Step 4
+1. done
+2. done
+3. done

+Removed forced task from step 2, it should be added manually to the workflow now (I added it to the basic example).
+Extracted final report generation from ReportGenerationJob, I could call that job instead of the summary function, but this should be fine, for detailed output we could just fetch the workflow.tasks.output...